engineering team reviewing supplier drawings and production details during a China factory visit

 It fails because the decision made after the visit was weak.

-The real cost is not the travel.
+The real cost is not the travel itself.

 It is: